SL-1: Cause

 Post-accident experiments were conducted with an identically weighted mock control rod to determine whether it was possible or feasible for one or two men to have withdrawn Rod 9 by 20 inches.
 Experiments included a simulation of the possibility that the 48 lb central rod was stuck and one man freed it himself, reproducing the scenario that investigators considered the best explanation: Byrnes broke the control rod loose and withdrew it accidentally, killing all three men.
 When testing the theory that Rod 9 was rapidly withdrawn manually, three men took part in timed trials and their efforts were compared to the energy of the nuclear excursion that had occurred.

-At SL-1, control rods would get stuck in the control rod channel sporadically.
+At SL-1, control rods would sometimes get stuck in the control rod channel.
 Numerous procedures were conducted to evaluate control rods to ensure they were operating properly.
 There were rod drop tests and scram tests of each rod, in addition to periodic rod exercising and rod withdrawals for normal operation.
 From February 1959 to November 18, 1960, there were 40 cases of a stuck control rod for scram and rod drop tests and about a 2.5% failure rate.
 From November 18 to December 23, 1960, there was a dramatic increase in stuck rods, with 23 in that time period and a 13.0% failure rate.
 Besides these test failures, there were an additional 21 rod-sticking incidents from February 1959 to December 1960; four of these had occurred in the last month of operation during routine rod withdrawal.
 Rod 9 had the best operational performance record even though it was operated more frequently than any of the other rods.